douglas86/e-commerce/README.md

 i got it right to add that as a parameter called next the next step would be to gab that parameter and use it to redirect in update view

+Got it right to grab the parameter name now i need to find a way to store to db using dispatch method